coolaj86/osx-wifi-volume-remote/README.md

 Development
 ===

-If you want to develop, here's the clone and build process
+If you want to develop, here's the clone and build process:

     git clone https://github.com/coolaj86/osx-wifi-volume-remote.git
     pushd osx-wifi-volume-remote